 - 1/4 cup freshly grated Parmesan cheese, plus more for sprinkling

 I partnered with Jimbo’s… Naturally! and Westfield Horton Plaza on this article.
-Also, I am an employee of Westfield.
-All thoughts, opinions and recipes shared in this article are my own.
+Also, at the time this articles was written I was an employee of Westfield.
+All thoughts, opinions and recipes shared in this article are my own.1